 - natural disasters

-- outside educational opportunities (please see Ms. Muller in attendance or access the form here)
+- outside educational opportunities (please see Mrs. Wood in attendance or access the form here)

 You'll need to provide a note within two days of your child's return to school or the absences will be recorded as unexcused.
 Your principal or teachers will notify you if there are three or more unexcused absences, and will work with you and your child if there is a concern that absences are becoming excessive.

 Your child will need to make up all work he or she missed, as scheduled by the teacher.For more information, review Board Policy 4400: Attendance.Tardy Policy-Students who are late to class MUST attain a tardy note from a teacher located in the “sweeper stations”.
 Consequences for being tardy are listed below.Freshmen and Sophomores

 - 5 tardies = 1 week of lunch detention

 - 10 tardies = 2 weeks of lunch detention

 - 15 tardies = 2 weeks of lunch detention